 If you have experienced sexual violence, sexual assault, or sexual harassment, we encourage you to see a confidential counselor in the Health and Counseling Center and/or contact UIndy Police or the Title IX Coordinator if you would like to file a formal complaint.
 If you would like to remain anonymous, we encourage you to fill out the form below.

 Any individual may make an anonymous report concerning an act of sexual harassment, sexual violence, stalking or intimate partner violence.
 An individual may report the incident without disclosing his/her name, identifying the respondent or requesting any action.
 Depending on the extent of information available about the incident or the individuals involved, however, the University's ability to respond to an anonymous report may be limited.
-The Anonymous Reporting Form can be found here.

 The Title IX Coordinator will receive the anonymous report and will determine any appropriate steps, including individual or community remedies as appropriate, and in consultation with the Director of Campus Safety, compliance with all Clery Act obligations.